Validate client certificates in API Management

 In this post, we’ve explored the basics of validating client certificates in API Management.
 As demonstrated, there are two ways to validate a client certificate.
 You can either use the validate-client-certificate policy or the context.Request.Certificate property.

-Don’t remove your deployed Azure resources yet!
+The end result of this blog post can be found in this template.
 In the next post, we’ll cover how to validate a client certificate in API Management when it’s positioned behind an Azure Application Gateway.
-The solution provided in this post is a good starting point for the upcoming post.